 Godalming Operatic Society is widely regarded as one of the country’s leading Gilbert and Sullivan Societies.
 The Society was founded in 1924 and had its first production, The Yeomen of the Guard, in 1925.
-Since then (excepting the war years) it has put on a major Gilbert and Sullivan production every year, including the more rarely performed works such as ‘The Grand Duke’ and ‘Utopia Ltd.’
+Since then (excepting the war and Covid years) it has put on a major Gilbert and Sullivan production every year, including the more rarely performed works such as ‘The Grand Duke’ and ‘Utopia Ltd.’

 - In 2005 the Society performed ‘Iolanthe’ at the International Gilbert and Sullivan Festival in Buxton and in 2007 performed ‘Utopia Limited’ at the Waterford International Festival of Light Opera in Ireland, gaining an award.